beezwax/WP-Publish-to-Apple-News/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl.html

+Enables journalistic outlets already approved by Apple News to send content directly to the app.

+== Description ==

 The 'Publish to Apple News' plugin enables WordPress sites with approved Apple News channels to publish content directly on Apple News.
 Note that Apple News is a distribution platform for professional publications of a journalistic nature, and not all applications will be accepted.

-== Description ==

-The Publish to Apple News plugin enables your WordPress blog content to be published to your Apple News channel.

 **Features include:**